top of page

 SUN VALLEY RESIDENCE

-An understated entry at the north side of the home invites guests through a threshold wall into a small courtyard before entering the front door.
-Large boulder features placed in zen-like garden spaces visually connect the north and south sides of the home, using natural elements as sculptural pieces.
+An understated north entry leads guests through a threshold wall into a tranquil courtyard before reaching the front door.
+Sculptural boulders placed in minimalist, zen-inspired garden spaces visually link the north and south sides of the home, using natural elements as subtle wayfinding and artistic gestures.
+The generous covered patio adjacent to the great room is oriented toward mountain views and designed for year-round dining and gathering.

 Project in collaboration with ONOMA Architecture